 The real issue for teens is not age, but whether they are responsible enough to wear and care for contact lenses properly.
 Parents, teens, and their eye care practitioner must make this decision together.

 Teens are self-conscious, and they often feel more attractive and accepted if they don't have a pair of eyeglasses in front of their eyes.
-Contact lenses may help teens feel greater self-esteem and more at ease around others.
-They're also an advantage for active teens who play sports.
+Contact lenses may help a teenager feel greater self-esteem and more at ease around others.
+Contacts also offer advantages for active teens who play sports.

 Cleaning regimens are easier than ever.
 Most people use just one bottle of multi-purpose solution and a case.
-Of course, one type of contact lens daily disposable doesn't need a cleaning regimen, because the lenses are tossed in the trash at the end of each day.
-For this reason, daily disposable contacts are a great vision correction option for most teens.
+One type of contact lens daily disposable lenses doesn't need a cleaning regimen at all.
+You simply discard the lenses when you remove them at the end of each day.
+For this reason, daily disposable contacts such as clariti 1 day are a great choice for most teens.

 For contacts that do require care, many eye care practitioners report that teens and children are more diligent about cleaning their contact lenses than are adults, who after years of wearing them often become more casual about lens care.
-And young people are more careful about following directions given them by a medical professional.
+And young people often are more careful about following directions from a medical professional.

 Yes.
-The FDA classifies contact lenses as a medical device.
+The Food and Drug Administration classifies contact lenses as a medical device.
 Contacts must fit properly on the eye if they don't, serious eye health issues can result.
 That's why they must be fitted by an eye care practitioner, who will write a prescription for the proper size, shape, power, and brand of lenses.

 By law, you need a prescription in order to purchase contact lenses.
 This is true even if your contacts have no vision correction in them, such as some color contacts or special-effect contacts.

-A contact lens fitting is painless and takes very little time.
-It can be done in conjunction with a regular eye exam.
+A contact lens fitting is painless and can even be fun.
+It often can be done in conjunction with a regular eye exam.

 Daily disposable contacts are a special case, because they don't require any cleaning supplies or containers.
-It depends on the brand and the supplier, but daily disposables can cost about $1 per day, making them affordable for most people.
+It depends on the brand and the supplier, but daily disposables can cost as little as $1 per day, making them affordable for most people.